Want to Make $100,000 a Year? How to Start Reselling Shoes

 Shoes to Buy: Best and Worst Returns

-Is Becoming a Sneaker Reseller the Right Side Hustle for Me?
+Is Becoming a Sneaker Reseller Right for Me?

-If you’re a self-driven entrepreneur, you can make good money selling sneakers.
+If you’re a self-driven entrepreneur —especially one with a big personality that comes across well on camera — you can make good money selling sneakers.
 Possibly even enough money to replace your 9-to-5 income if you hustle hard enough.

 If you’re going to build a business, it’s easier to put in the work if it’s something you’re passionate about.
 If you enjoy sneakers as a fashion statement or consider yourself a sneakerhead, this side hustle could be a particularly good fit.